jh3nd3rs0n/jargyle/src/site/markdown/reference/cli-help-info.md

     chaining.socks.socksDatagramSocket.clientInfoUnavailable=true|false
         The boolean value to indicate if the client information expected to be used to send UDP datagrams (address and port) is unavailable to be sent to the other SOCKS server (an address and port of all zeros is sent instead) (default value is false)

+    chaining.socks.socksHostResolver.resolveFromSocksServer=true|false
+        The boolean value to indicate if host names are to be resolved from the other SOCKS server (default value is false)

     chaining.socks.userpassauthmethod.password=PASSWORD
         The password to be used to access the other SOCKS server